Ali Cobby Eckermann is a Yankunytjatjara Aboriginal poet and an RMIT Adjunct Professor with non/fictionLab.

 Alvin Pang (Dr) is a poet, writer, editor and translator whose broad creative practice spans over two decades of literary and related activities in Singapore and elsewhere.
 Featured in the Oxford Companion to Modern Poetry in English, his writing has been translated into more than twenty languages, including Swedish, Croatian and Macedonian.
 His latest titles include WHAT HAPPENED: Poems 1997-2017 (2017) and UNINTERRUPTED TIME (2019).
 For his contributions to the literary arts, he has received Singapore's Young Artist of the Year Award, the Singapore Youth Award and the JCCI Education Award, among other accolades.
 The Editor-in-Chief of the public policy journal ETHOS, he also serves on several advisory boards, including the International Poetry Studies Institute at the University of Canberra and Rabbit: Journal of non-fiction poetry.
 In 2020, he completed a PhD in writing with RMIT University, in which he explored the possibilities of literary practice conducted across multiple languages, genres, careers and communities.

-David Carlin is a creative writer, researcher and teacher with a background in writing and directing for theatre, circus and film.
-His research interests include essaying and hybrid forms, ecocriticism and the Anthropocene, community digital archives, memory, collaborative methods and creative practice, and the ethics of intercultural exchange.
-David’s nonfiction books include The After-Normal: Brief, Alphabetical Essays on a Changing Planet, 100 Atmospheres: Studies in Scale and Wonder, Our Father Who Wasn’t There, and The Abyssinian Contortionist.
+David Carlin is a writer, professor and early-career ceramicist with a background in theatre, circus and film-making.
+His current research interests include essaying and hybrid forms, ecocriticism and the Anthropocene, community digital archives, memory, collaborative methods and creative practice, and the ethics of intercultural exchange.
+David’s nonfiction books include The After-Normal: Brief, Alphabetical Essays on a Changing Planet (with Nicole Walker), 100 Atmospheres: Studies in Scale and Wonder (with MECO Network), Our Father Who Wasn’t There, and The Abyssinian Contortionist.
 His award-winning essays have been published in Meanjin, Griffith REVIEW, Hunger Mountain, Speak, Overland, Westerly, Sydney Review of Books and elsewhere.
-Co-founder of WrICE, he is also Co-President of the NonfictioNOW Conference, a founding Contributing Editor of Speculative Nonfiction, and Professor of Creative Writing at RMIT University, where he co-directs the non/fictionLab.
+With Francesca Rendle-Short, he co-founded the WrICE program and RMIT’s non/fictionLab, and co-edited The Near and the Far, Vols 1 & 2.
+David is co-President of NonfictioNOW, which will next be held in South Bend, Indiana (USA) in June 2025.

 Eugenia Flynn is a writer and researcher, with a primary focus on Indigenous literatures.
 Her practice explores narratives of truth, grief, and devastation, interwoven with explorations of race and gender.
 Her essays, short stories and poems have been published in IndigenousX, NITV, Peril magazine, The Lifted Brow, Borderless: A Transnational Anthology of Feminist Poetry and #MeToo: Stories From the Australian Movement.
 Her text work has appeared in exhibitions such as Waqt al-tagheer: Time of Changeat ACE Open, Enough خلص Khalas: Contemporary Australian Muslim Artists at UNSW Galleries ,and SOULfury at Bendigo Art Gallery.